Modified Cosmic Chaplygin AdS Black Hole: Thermodynamics

 Joule-Thomson expansion is determined by changing the temperature with respect to the pressure, while the enthalpy remains constant.
 Since in the AdS space, the black hole mass is interpreted as enthalpy \cite{Kastor}, so during the Joule-Thomson expansion process, the mass of the black hole remains constant.
 The Joule-Thomson coefficient is given by \cite{Riz,Ros}

 It is possible to determine whether cooling or heating will occur by evaluating the sign of $\mu$.
-In Joule-Thomson expansion, the pressure decreases i.e., the change of pressure is negative but change of temperature may be positive or negative.
-If the change of temperature is positive (negative) then $\mu$ is negative (positive) and therefore heating (cooling) occurs.
-Now, we obtain
+In Joule-Thomson expansion, the pressure decreases i.e., the change of pressure is negative but the change of temperature may be positive or negative.
+If the change of temperature is positive (negative) then $\mu$ is negative (positive) and therefore heating (cooling) occurs.\\ Graphically, we obtain behavior of Joule-Thomson coefficient with the event horizon radius which is illustrated by the Fig. \ref{fig6}

-In the MCC AdS black hole we find that both heating and cooling happen depend on horizon radius.
-However, in the case of $Z_{0}=0$ the sign of $\mu$ is completely negative, hence the change of temperature is positive, which means the black hole is unstable as expected.
-In the case of $Z_{0}=-1$ we draw Joule-Thomson coefficient in terms of horizon radius in the Fig. \ref{fig6}.\\ In the case of $\alpha=0.5$ (Fig. \ref{fig6} (a)), $\mu$ is positive for small values of $w$.
-Larger values of cosmic parameter $w$ yields to negative $\mu$ at special range of $r_{h}$.
-It means that for the large values of $w$ there are some unstable regions.
-Decreasing or increasing behavior of $\mu$ is depend on event horizon radius.
-For the small black hole (small $r_{h}$), Joule-Thomson coefficient is approximately constant, and we can see no important effects of cosmic parameter.\\ We can see similar behavior for the case of $\alpha=1$ (Fig. \ref{fig6} (b)).
-Dash dotted blue line of the Fig. \ref{fig6} (b) is corresponding to generalized Chaplygin gas AdS black hole which is the stable black hole with a maximum of $\mu$ at special event horizon radius.\\ In both cases we found upper and lower limits for $\mu$ at smaller $w$, however for the larger $w$, negative or positive value of $\mu$ unbounded.
-In both plots we can see a region $0.5< r_{h}\leq0.75$ (approximately) where $\mu$ has large positive value (not shown in figure \ref{fig6}) with a minimum which is illustrated by the Fig. \ref{fig7}.\\
+Both heating and cooling are found to be dependent on the horizon radius in the MCCG AdS black hole.
+In the case of $M=l=1$ we draw Joule-Thomson coefficient in terms of horizon radius in the Fig. \ref{fig6}.
+However, in the case of uncharged black hole the sign of $\mu$ is completely negative for $r_{h}>r_{c}$ (see solid blue line of Fig. \ref{fig6} (b)), hence the change of temperature is positive, which means the black hole is unstable as expected.\\ In the case of fixed black hole charge (Fig. \ref{fig6} (a)), and large $C_{XY}$ the value of $\mu$ is positive for small values of $r_{h}$.
+Larger values of horizon radius yields to negative $\mu$.
+It means that for the large values of $r_{h}$ there are some unstable regions.
+However, the situation is significantly more difficult for lower values of $C_{XY}$, as there are multiple cooling and heating zones depending on the value of the horizon radius.\\ We can see similar behavior for the case of $C_{XY}=1$ and varying $Q$ (Fig. \ref{fig6} (b)).
+Only regular behavior is for the case of uncharged black hole, the stable unstable phase transition happen at special radius we called $r_c$.
+In the case of charged black hole it seems there are the first and second phase transition as discussed already.